sjc6663/sjc6663/README.md

 - 👋 Hi, I’m @sjc6663
 - 👀 I’m interested in agriculture research.
 - 🌱 I’m currently learning how to complete data analysis.
-- 💞️ I’m looking to collaborate on learning how to analyze data.
 - 📫 How to reach me sjc6663@psu.edu

 <!---